 Way 4: Using Default Passcode

-If you're using a second hand iPhone which requires a passcode even after factory reset, follow the below-mentioned steps:
+If you're using a second hand iPhone which requires a passcode even after factory reset, you can try to use the iPad default passcode after reset as following.

 • Check your device's IMEI number.
 After that, contact the person who was using this device before.